-Organ primary students majoring in Sacred Music, Music Education, or Theory/Composition are expected to play once each semester in performance class.
+Organ primary students majoring in Sacred Music, Music Education, or Theory/Composition are expected to play five times each semester in performance class as outlined in the Organ Department Handbook.
 Seniors must present a half or full recital, as determined by the instructor and with the approval of the department chair.
-Juries are required at the end of the freshman and sophomore years.
+Juries are required at the end of each semester unless a recital is successfully completed during the semester.